netrisai/docs/controller-k3s-installation.rst

 Upgrading
 =========

-To upgrade the Netris Controller simply run the script:
+To upgrade the Netris Controller to the latest version simply run the script:

 .. code-block:: shell-session

   curl -sfL https://get.netris.ai | sh -

-If a new version of Netris Controller is available, it'll be updated in a few minutes.
+If a newer version of Netris Controller is available, it'll be updated in a few minutes.

 Uninstalling